Stuycs-K/final-project-10-naamid-taamim-velazquez-israel/WORKLOG.md

 ### May 29, 2024 (HW)

 Tried to get FFmpeg to work on Windows, and it doesn't like me (at least it's mutual).
 I think I have something working, though, so that's a good "start" since GIF encoding shouldn't be that bad theoretically...

+### May 29, 2024

+FFmpeg is working on windows but it really doesn't want to work?
+Like I'm following commands that should make it work word-for-word but no the video format is not real and windows will not recognize it and execute me at the stake for even trying to make this sad excuse of an mp4 or something idk.